Motif Prediction with Graph Neural Networks: Evaluation

-We compare the accuracy of (1) our heuristics from Section~\ref{sec:motif-prediction}, (2) a scheme using the SEAL link prediction, and (3) our proposed SEAM GNN architecture.
-The results are in Figure~\ref{fig:main-data}.
-First, we observe that the improvement in accuracy in SEAM almost always scales with the size of the motif.
+\textbf{Behavior and Advantages of SEAM} \ First, in Figure~\ref{fig:main-data}, we observe that the improvement in accuracy in SEAM almost always scales with the size of the motif.
 This shows that SEAM captures correlation between different edges (in larger motifs, there is more potential correlation between links).
 Importantly, the advantages and the capacity of SEAM to capture correlations, also hold in the presence of \emph{deal-breaker edges} (``$k$-db-star'').
 Here, we assign links connecting pairs of star outer vertices as deal-breakers (e.g., 7-db-star is a 7-star with 15 deal-breaker edges connecting its arms with one another).
 We observe that the accuracy for $k$-stars with deal-breaker edges is lower than that for standard \emph{$k$-stars}.
 However, SEAM is still the best baseline since it appropriately learns such edges and their impact on the motif appearance.
+The results in Figure~\ref{fig:dense-data} follow similar trends to those in Figure~\ref{fig:main-data}; SEAM outperforms all other baselines.
+Its accuracy also increases with the increasing motif size. \emph{Overall, SEAM significantly outperforms both SEAL and heuristics in accuracy, and is the only scheme that captures higher-order characteristics, i.e., its accuracy increases with the amount of link correlations.}

-\vspaceSQ{-0.3em} Second, our correlated heuristics (``Avg'', ``Min'') improve the motif prediction accuracy over methods that assume link independence (``Mul'').
-Overall, in heuristics, we observe that $AUC_{Mul}< AUC_{Min}<AUC_{Avg}$ (except for $k$-db-stars).
+\textbf{Behavior and Advantages of Heuristics} \ While the core result of our work is the superiority of SEAM in accuracy, our correlated heuristics (``Avg'', ``Min'') also to a certain degree improve the motif prediction accuracy over methods that assume link independence (``Mul'').
+This behavior holds often in a statistically significant way, cf.~Jaccard results for 3-cliques, 5-cliques, and 7-cliques.
+In several cases, the differences are smaller and fall within the standard deviations of respective schemes.
+Overall, we observe that $AUC_{Mul}< AUC_{Min}<AUC_{Avg}$ (except for $k$-db-stars).
 This shows that different aggregation schemes have different capacity in capturing the rich correlation structure of motifs.
 In particular, notice that ``Min'' is by definition (cf.~Proposition~\ref{prop:cor-pos}) a lower bound of the score $s(M)$ defined in~\cref{sec:cor-ms-1}.
 This implies that it is the smallest form of correlation that we can include in our motif score given the convex linear combination function proposed in~\cref{sec:cor-ms-1}.